 - As the person continues to drink, more endorphins are released, creating more intense feelings of pleasure.

 - The brain is thus “conditioned” to recognize alcohol as being pleasant.

 - The person starts to drink more frequently to experience more pleasure.

 - He or she begins to rely on alcohol to relax and feel happy.

 Yes, according to the American Psychological Association, alcoholism triggers depression or worsens existing symptoms of depression.

-Alcohol makes you feel depressed because chemically it is really a depressant.
-When consumed, alcohol has a sedative effect on the brain, at the same time it triggers the release of endorphin and dopamine – the “happy hormones.”
+Alcohol makes one feel depressed because chemically, it is a depressant.
+When consumed, alcohol has a sedative effect on the brain; at the same time, it triggers the release of endorphin and dopamine – the “happy hormones.”
 Alcohol can cause depression because when the initial effects of drinking fade, levels of these hormones also drop, making the user feel depressed.

-- By intensifying the effects of GABA: Alcohol magnifies the effects of the “inhibitory” neurotransmitter GABA, which causes a sedative effect.
-Incidentally, GABA is the same neurotransmitter that drugs like Xanax and Valium affect and cause sleepiness.
+- By intensifying the effects of GABA: Alcohol magnifies the impact of the “inhibitory” neurotransmitter GABA, which creates a soothing effect.
+Incidentally, GABA is the same neurotransmitter that drugs like Xanax and Valium effect and cause sleepiness.

-- By causing an imbalance in the action of neurotransmitters: Chronic alcohol consumption disrupts the fine balance between inhibitory and excitatory neurotransmitters.
+- By causing an imbalance in the action of neurotransmitters: Chronic alcohol consumption disrupts the delicate balance between inhibitory and excitatory neurotransmitters.
 This can result in alcohol-induced depression and other mood disorders.